-A third rare type of ADPKD (termed ADPKD 3) has been described, however the gene has yet to be identified 3.
+A third rare type of ADPKD (termed ADPKD 3) has been described, however, the gene has yet to be identified 3.

 The defect results in cystic dilatation of the renal tubules (of all parts of the nephron) in a minority of nephrons.
 The cysts are variable in size and result in compression of the remainder of the kidney, resulting in increased renin and erythropoietin secretion, and gradual renal dysfunction.

 Imaging of patients with autosomal dominant polycystic kidney disease can be challenging, simply due to the size and number of the cysts and associated mass effect on adjacent structures.
-It is potentially tedious, but necessary, to assess all cysts for atypical features, that may reflect complications (e.g. haemorrhage or infection) or malignancy (i.e. renal cell carcinoma) 2.
+It is potentially tedious, but necessary, to assess all cysts for atypical features, that may reflect complications (e.g. hemorrhage or infection) or malignancy (i.e. renal cell carcinoma) 2.